nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Application Programming Interface (API)
       A language and message format used by an application program to communicate with an operating system, application, or other services.

+   Assisted GPS (A-GPS)
+      A form of assistance provided to devices trying to obtain a :term:`Global Navigation Satellite System (GNSS)` fix.
+      It improves the :term:`Time to First Fix (TTFF)` by utilizing a connection (for example, over cellular) to the internet to retrieve the :term:`Almanac data` and :term:`Ephemeris data`.
+      A connection to an internet server that has the Almanac and Ephemeris data is several times quicker than using the data link to the GPS satellites.

    Attribute Protocol (ATT)
       "[It] allows a device referred to as the server to expose a set of attributes and their associated values to a peer device referred to as the client."